johnnovak/gridmonger/sphinx-docs/source/maps-and-levels.rst

 This is almost exactly the same as the **Edit Level Properties** dialog, but here you must specify the level's dimensions.
-The maximum allowed size is 6,666×6,666 --- hopefully, you'll never ever come across a level this big, but some kind of upper limit had to be introduced and this is as good as any!
+The maximum allowed size is 6,666×6,666 --- hopefully, you'll never ever come across a level this big, but some upper limit had to be introduced and this is as good as any!
-Don't worry if you don't get the level size quite right initially; you can always change it later with the resize and crop actions, as you'll see.
+Don't worry if you don't get the level size quite right initially; you can change it later with the resize and crop actions, as you'll see.

 You also have the option to pre-fill the level with empty floor cells (**Fill with empty floors**).
-This might come in handy for *wall style* maps---more on this in the :ref:`basic-editing:Basic editing` chapter.
+This might come in handy for *wall style* maps --- more on this in the :ref:`basic-editing:Basic editing` chapter.

 To delete the current level, press :kbd:`Ctrl+D`.
-If you accidentally deleted a level, no problem, you can always undo it by pressing :kbd:`U`, :kbd:`Ctrl+U`, or :kbd:`Ctrl+Z`.
+If you deleted the level accidentally, no problem; you can always undo it by pressing :kbd:`U`, :kbd:`Ctrl+U`, or :kbd:`Ctrl+Z`.

 To replace the current map with a new map, press :kbd:`Ctrl+Alt+N`.
-Make sure to save your current map first if you don't want to lose it because this action *cannot* be undone!
+Make sure to save the current map first if you don't want to lose it because this action *cannot* be undone!

 .. note::